Inclusion at Bridgewater Primary School

 An overview of Inclusion and Pastoral Care

 At Bridgewater we are delighted to have been recognised for the importance that inclusion plays within our school, having been awarded the Inclusion Quality Mark in 2010 and the IQM Flagship Award in February 2014.
 We have been reaccredited with Flagship status every year since 2014.
-The 2014 Flagship report can be located in the section ‘What makes us unique?’
+The current report is shown above.
 Dr Wendy Daley noted that: “Inclusion here really means ALL…Working together to build better futures is the reality here.
 Nurture and developmental practice impacts on the success of each child and builds the sustainable energy and skills to ensure continuous learning.
 Bridgewater builds lives and futures”.

 Our 2017 report states that, “The staff know the pupils very well and targeted interventions support the acquisition of Knowledge, Skills and Understanding of the curriculum.
 ‘Together We learn’ is key to every aspect of the school.”
 Anne Spencer.

 Alongside our team of dedicated teachers and non-teaching staff we aim to: